The Caffrey Conversation

 "Well, he just looks awfully young to have such a thick file."
-She turned a few pages, reaching a bond certificate.
-"You've brought this file home, before."
+She returned the photo to the file and then paged through it, reaching a bond certificate.
+"You've brought this home before."

 "Yeah, about a year ago, when we got word of forged bond certificates being cashed.
 The bonds were supposedly forgery-proof.
-Then he went quiet.
-He popped up on our radar again about five months ago, with a series of cons, frauds, thefts, and forgeries."
+He popped up on our radar again a few months ago, with a series of cons, frauds, thefts, and forgeries."

 "A renaissance criminal."

 "He'd probably enjoy being called that," Peter said.
 "He seems to have a fondness for renaissance art.
 At least, that's what I'm gathering from the latest Interpol reports.
 He's been in Europe recently."